FlipperPA/wrds-videos/python-on-jupyter.md

 df
 ```

-I’m using an aggregate function here to group by the year and month.
-You can see that I'm asking for the average volume by month, and I’m selecting the year, and the month from the DATE column.
-Then I’m grouping the result by the year and month that I have aliased.
+I’m using an aggregate `AVG` function on the `volume` to `GROUP BY` the year and month.
+I `SELECT` the year and the month from the date column, and also select the `cusip` to `GROUP` the results.

 This returns is the average daily volume for Apple for every year and month since the company went public.
 And since I ordered it by year and month it is easy to see how the volume has waxed and waned over time.
-We have aggregated data monthly for over 500 months of Apple’s existence.
+We have aggregated the volume data monthly for over 500 months of Apple’s existence.

 ## Scene 7: TIM ONSCREEN - Slide behind him says "Thank You"